 All PAC funds are solicited from AFSA members.
 No other outside donations are accepted, as the PAC advocates for Foreign Service employees and retirees only.
 Therefore, we rely greatly on our members to support the PAC with their generous donations.

-As is stipulated in the PAC's bylaws (which you can access via a link to the right), our donations are strictly bipartisan.
-Democrats and Republicans each receive 50% of AFSA-PAC's support.
+As is stipulated in the PAC's bylaws, our donations are primarily bipartisan.
+Democrats and Republicans each receive equal support from the AFSA-PAC.
 We concentrate mainly on members of four committees and subcommittees on both sides of the Hill:

 - Senate Foreign Relations Committee

 - Senate Appropriations Subcommittee on State, Foreign Operations and Related Programs

 - House Appropriations Subcommittee on State, Foreign Operations, and Related Programs